TCAB & Other Healthcare Programs

-Requirements: Applicants must be enrolled in a Master of Library Science program.
+- Applicants must be enrolled in a master of library science program.

-This volunteer opportunity is for anyone who require observation hours to apply for a graduate program in physical therapy, occupational therapy and speech-language pathology.
+This volunteer program is for anyone who requires observation hours to apply for a graduate program in physical therapy, occupational therapy and speech-language pathology.
 The program provides volunteers with a maximum of 20 hours.

-Requirements: Applicants must be interested in pursuing a degree related to the fields listed above.
+- Applicants must be interested in pursuing a degree related to the fields of physical medicine and rehabilitation.